Phytogenic growth promoter, a promising alternative to antibiotics in poultry

 The feed manufacturers are adopting new forms of natural feed additives that are the products of modern science.
-This new generation of growth enhancers includes botanical additives like appropriate blends of herbs or plant extracts.
+This new generation of growth enhancers include botanical additives like appropriate blends of plant extracts.
 The extracts used as feed additives include many different bio-active ingredients such as alkaloids, bitters, flavonoids, glycosides, saponins, and tannins.

-Therefore, the effects expected of herbs and plant extracts are also various: the extracts act on the appetite and intestinal microflora, stimulate the pancreatic secretions to increase endogenous enzyme activity and immune system.
-Many plant products and their constituents have broad antimicrobial activity, antioxidant and sedative properties.
+The extracts act on the appetite and intestinal microflora, stimulate the pancreatic secretions to increase endogenous enzyme activity and immune system.
+Many plant products and their constituents have a broad antimicrobial activity, antioxidant and sedative properties.

-Besides this, scientists recently discovered that the appetizing and stimulating activity of herbs and plant extracts on animal digestive and immune systems could benefit the performance and health of farm animals.
-They postulated that these effects could be due to the increased production of digestive enzymes and the improved utilization of digestive products.
+Besides this, scientists recently discovered that the appetizing and stimulating activity of plant extracts on animal digestive and immune system could benefit performance and health of farm animals.
+They postulated that these effects could be due to the increased production of digestive enzymes and the improved utilization of nutrients.

 The wise use of antibiotics is not a substitute for, but a complement to good sanitation and husbandry practices.
 Extensive use of low-level antibiotics in feeds has brought about concern for potential harmful effects due to the development of resistant strains of organisms in host animals that might compromise animal as well as human health.

 A unique micro-emulsified formulation of phytoactive ingredients such as Thymus vulgaris, Eucalyptus, Syzygium, and Citronella.
 Herbofloxin improves the gut immune barrier to resist colonization by pathological microflora.